Coexistence of insulator-like paramagnon and metallic spin-orbit exciton modes in SrIrO$_3$: Sample synthesis and characterization

 \subsection{Superlattice structure}

 Superlattices of the forms [(\SIO)$_m$(SrTiO$_3$)]$\times$70, with $m = 3$, 4, and 7 (henceforth 3 u.c., 4 u.c., and 7 u.c.), and [(\SIO)$_{10}$(SrTiO$_3$)$_4$]$\times$8 (henceforth 10 u.c.) were grown on (001)-oriented SrTiO$_3$ substrates using pulsed-laser deposition (PLD).
 The polycrystalline SrIrO$_3$ target and a single crystal SrTiO$_3$ target were ablated using a solid-state YAG laser with a fluence of approximately 1 Jcm$^{-2}$.
-Epitaxial growth conditions were achieved with an oxygen partial pressure of 0.1 mbar while the temperature of the substrate was kept at 690 $^\circ$C. In preparing our 3, 4, and 7 u.c.~samples, we realized a large number of repetitions to employ the large penetration depth of 12 keV X-rays.
+Epitaxial growth conditions were achieved with an oxygen partial pressure of 0.1 mbar while the temperature of the substrate was kept at 690 $^\circ$C. In preparing our 3, 4, and 7 u.c.~samples, we realized a large number of repetitions to benefit from the large penetration depth of 12 keV X-rays in order to achieve a high RIXS signal intensity.
 In the 10 u.c.~sample, a smaller number of repetitions was sufficient to ensure a reasonable RIXS signal.
 A capping layer of 5 unit cells of SrTiO$_3$ was deposited on top of each sample to prevent surface degradation.

 Figure~\ref{fig:XRD} shows $\theta$-$2\theta$ x-ray diffraction (XRD) scans of all four samples measured using a Bruker D8 Discover with a one-dimensional detector working at wavelength $\lambda = 1.5406$ \AA~(Cu K$_{\alpha}$).
+The appearance of high-frequency oscillations only in the $m = 10$ data is a consequence of the fact that our $m = 3$, 4 and 7 samples are very thick (respectively 280, 350, and 560 perovskite unit cells, compared to 112 for $m = 10$ and 80 in Ref.~\cite{Matsuno2015a}).
 The superlattice [Fig.~\ref{fig:XRD}(a)] and film reflections [Fig.~\ref{fig:XRD}(b)] change systematically across the sample series and have separate and sharp peaks, with no evidence for other layerings.
 From these we obtain the period, $\Lambda = l c_{\rm{STO}} + m c_{\rm{SIO}}$ [Fig.~\ref{fig:XRD}(c)], and the average out-of-plane lattice parameter of the film, $c_{\rm av} = (l c_{\rm{STO}} + m c_{\rm{SIO}})/(l + m)$ [Fig.~\ref{fig:XRD}(d)].
 The values of $m$ and $l$ deduced from the measured values of $\Lambda$ and $c_{\rm av}$ are [$l$, $m$] = [1, 3], [1, 4], [1, 7], and [4, 10], with $c_{\rm{STO}} = 3.905$~\AA~and $c_{\rm{SIO}} = 4.005$~\AA.
 The uncertainty in the layer thickess is estimated at 0.3 u.c.

 We also characterized all four heterostructures with resistivity measurements performed by the four-point method on a Quantum Design PPMS 9T.
 As Fig.~\ref{fig:R} shows, in every case we found the resistance upturn at low temperatures characteristic of bad-metal behavior and consistent with the results for the metallic samples of Refs.~\cite{Matsuno2015a,Fan2017,Kleindienst2018}.
 Although direct comparisons between samples were precluded by widely varying contact resistances, normalization to the 300 K resistance produces a systematic trend towards a stronger upturn as the $m$-induced MIT is approached.